Blog

 A clear glass petri dish filled with a light brown powder labeled "Purpureocillium Lilacinum."
 The dish is placed on a white surface with the brand "NOVOBAC" and slogan "DRIVEN BY MICROBE, BACK BY SCIENCE" visible at the top.

-Novobac’s Nema Pro nematicide
+Novobac’s Nema Pro Nematicide

 A healthy cornfield with green corn plants growing in straight rows, with a noticeable absence of stunting or discoloration, indicating no nematode infestation.